 Congratulations for taking on the challenge of becoming an Eagle Scout, a distinction that will stay with you for a lifetime.
-Below is information on the Life Scout to Eagle Scout Process.
+Below is information on the Life rank to Eagle Scout Process.

-Applicants for the rank of Eagle must use the current 2019 Eagle Scout rank workbook and application.
-The new application additionally requires the name of the Eagle Scout project and the grand total of hours devoted to it.
-Please download the latest application from the National forms page.
+Eagle candidates must use the current 2019 Eagle Scout Rank Workbook and the 2020 Eagle Scout Rank Application.
+The new application requires the name of the Eagle Scout project and the grand total of hours devoted to it.

 Eagle Project Info & Forms

 Note: Older versions of forms will not be accepted!

 Note: Do not attempt to open this workbook in a browser

 (i.e. Internet Explorer, Google Chrome, Firefox, Safari, etc.) or in programs such as Nuance PDF Converter.